 b) a "list of PLMN(s) to be used in disaster condition" provided by the HPLMN, consisting of zero or more entries, each containing a PLMN ID.
 The PLMNs are listed in order of decreasing priority, with the first PLMN being the highest priority PLMN;

-c) one or more "lists of PLMN(s) to be used in disaster condition" provided by a VPLMN, consisting of zero or more entries, each containing a PLMN ID.
+c) a "list of PLMN(s) to be used in disaster condition" provided by one or more VPLMN(s), consisting of zero or more entries, each containing a PLMN ID.
 The PLMNs are listed in order of decreasing priority, with the first PLMN being the highest priority PLMN;

 d) a disaster roaming wait range consisting of a minimum wait time and a maximum wait time;